isaacrosenthal06/la-recherche-des-mots-perdus/README.md

 2. Transition to cloud-based architecture
 3. Common component removal from sentence embeddings using PCA.
 Results in more differentiated vectors.
 4. Weighting of tokens in prompt when producing prompt embedding
+5. Enable users to input into quote size and other parameters in the search process
-5. As `responses` table grows, train a model with this as a corpus and add it as a final layer to sort the potential responses based off cosine scores, sentence/prompt embeddings, and the `request_status` label
+6. As `responses` table grows, train a model with this as a corpus and add it as a final layer to sort the potential responses based off cosine scores, sentence/prompt embeddings, and the `request_status` label